deliveroo/deliveroo.engineering/sass-css.md

 ## Do not style typography in your component CSS

 Most often you'll want to change the typography of something within your element.
-We have the somewhat ugly-but-effective `.h0`-`.h6` styles which you can apply to change those around and keep to our typographic hierarchy.
+We have the somewhat ugly-but-effective `.text-l` to `.text-xxl` styles which you can apply to change those around and keep to our typographic hierarchy.

-i.e. `<h2 class="h6">` has the typographic styling of an `<h6>`
+i.e. `<p class="text-xxl">` has the typographic styling of an `<h1>`

 Yes it's a bit ugly, but it contains the proliferation of margins, paddings, font-sizes & line-heights across the CSS.
 It also helps us stick to our typographic grid.